manio-org/jekyll-now/_posts/2018-02-02-write-elegant-loops-using-loop-invariants.md

 In plain English, they mean either of the following

-1. `i` points to the element right after the last existing element of the array and all numbers in the array are less then `x`.
+1. `i` points to the element right after the last existing element of the array and all numbers in the array are less than `x`.
-2. `array[i]` is larger than or equal to `x` and all numbers before `array[i]` are less then `x`.
+2. `array[i]` is larger than or equal to `x` and all numbers before `array[i]` are less than `x`.

-The proof is not rigid, but in practice it is sufficient to help us write better loops.
+The proof is not rigid, but in practice, it is sufficient to help us write better loops.
-A nice thing of using loop invariants is that it is **a uniform way of thinking about loops**.
-In contrast, people often use adhoc methods to reason about loops and worry about their correctness.
+A nice thing about using loop invariants is that it is **a uniform way of thinking about loops**.
+In contrast, people often use ad-hoc methods to reason about loops and worry about their correctness.